 Otherwise, the sensing responder shall set the Status Indication field to 2 or 3 in the Sensing Measurement Setup Response frame.
 If it is set to 3, the sensing responder provides its preferred sensing measurement parameters in the Sensing Measurement Setup Response frame.

+The measurement setup ID is set by a sensing initiator, the tuple <Sensing initiator’s MAC address, Measurement Setup ID> is used to identify a specific measurement setup.

 During a sensing measurement setup, the role(s) of a sensing responder shall be determined as one of following (see 9.4.2.x (Sensing Measurement Parameters element)):

 Sensing receiver